-Leave Your Comfort Zone
+1. Leave Your Comfort Zone

 Sometimes, the best thing you can do to get started is to simply make any kind of change rather than concentrating on something specific.
-Getting out of your comfort zone is a great way to shake things up and give you the confidence that you can make bigger strides as you need to.
+Getting out of your comfort zone is a great way to shake things up and give you the confidence to make bigger strides as you need to.

-Choose One Thing
+2. Choose One Thing

 You could pick three things to do that would accomplish this.
 These might be cooking at home more often, not using shopping as a panacea when you’re bored, and refinancing your student loans to deal with your existing education debt.
 The last option may significantly lower both what you are paying each month and what you are paying overall.

 Maybe it’s getting out of debt, becoming a famous actor, or going back to college.
 Make a list of all the big things you want to do differently.
 Then, write down all the smaller things as well.
 Pick two or three things to focus on, including at least one big and one small change.

-Goals into Action
+4. Goals into Action

 Maybe you’re a sedentary person who has always wanted to be a marathon runner.
 First, pick a date for your marathon.
 In this case, it should probably be two or three years out.
-Then, identify a series of goals, such as working up to running half an hour without stopping, then a 5K, a 10K and a half marathon.
+Then, identify a series of goals, such as working up to running half an hour without stopping, then a 5K, a 10K, and a half marathon.

 What do you need to do to reach each of those milestones?
 You have to set aside time on three or four days each week to get out and run.
-In this way, you create the building blocks that you need to change.
+In this way, you create the building blocks you need to change.
 Don’t forget to give yourself rewards as you reach milestones along the way.